 - CSR RF 1/75 A: Italy

-It is important to contact your local authorities to confirm all applicable standards, both national standards, and harmonized EU standards.
+It is important to contact your local authorities to confirm applicable standards for your product.

 Furniture Flammability Lab Testing

-1. Third-party companies such as Intertek, QIMA, and SATRA, provide flammability testing that focuses on checking fire resistance of furniture in accordance with international standards.
+Third-party companies such as Intertek, QIMA, and SATRA, provide flammability testing that focuses on checking the fire resistance of furniture per the relevant standards.

-2. In order to ensure product safety, we recommend that you always book a third-party flammability testing before importing furniture and other home products.
+To ensure product safety, we recommend that you book a third-party flammability testing before importing furniture and other home products.

 Here we list some other EN standards that may also apply to your children’s furniture, depending on the type of product you plan to import, export or manufacture: